-Deanna Portero joined the NCATS Office of Rare Diseases Research as a management analyst in May 2019.
-She supports the planning, management and coordination of gene therapy and gene editing initiatives, including the $180 million NIH Common Fund Somatic Cell Genome Editing program.
+Deanna Portero is a management analyst in NCATS' Division of Rare Diseases Research Innovation, where she supports the planning, management and coordination of gene therapy and gene editing initiatives, including the $180 million NIH Common Fund Somatic Cell Genome Editing program.

 Portero entered the field of rare disease advocacy and research through roles at the National Organization for Rare Disorders, where she contributed project management and strategic analysis to a diverse set of initiatives.